Dietmar Lorenz

 He went as an outsider in the "Open Class" at the start.
-To the surprise of all judo experts, he defeated the favored opponents and also won the final battle against Angelo Parisi of France, who was twelve kilos heavier than him.
+To the surprise of all judo experts, he defeated the favored opponents and won the final battle against Angelo Parisi of France, who was twelve kilos heavier than him.

-He was later a coach at SC Berlin for children.
+He was later a coach for children at SC Berlin.
 He wore the nanadan (七段:ななだん): seventh degree black belt (also, shichidan), a component of the Dan rank.

 Lorenz died on 8 September 2021, aged 70.